-- Potatoes (with or without the skin)
+- Potatoes (Russet or Yukon Gold are the best)

 - Carrots